 Tommy Pham called out Mets teammates for being 'least-hardest working group of position players I've ever played with'

-A lot had to go wrong for the Mets to go from World Series contenders to trade deadline sellers in four short months -- including major injuries, underperformance, and a flawed roster that wasn't enough to sustain the hits it took.
+A lot had to go wrong for the Mets to go from World Series contenders to trade deadline sellers in four short months -- including major injuries, underperformance, and a flawed roster that wasn't able to sustain the hits it took.

 But according to Tommy Pham, the 2023 Mets also didn't work hard enough.